Tracing the Origins - Overseas Landscapes

 46亨利·朱利安·费利克斯·卢梭《风景与桥梁》-编辑 拷贝.jpg

-Henry Julian Felix Rousseau's Landscape and Bridges
+Henri Julian Felix Rousseau's "Scenery and Bridges"

 47查尔斯·弗朗索瓦·杜比尼《六月的田野》-编辑 拷贝.jpg